asbillings07/full-stack-react-with-restapi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts and Project Use

+In the API directory you can run:

+### `npm start`

+Runs the REST API on [http://localhost:5000](http://localhost:5000)

-In the project directory, you can run:
+In the Client directory, you can run:

 ### `npm start`